ampproject/amphtml/contributing/getting-started-e2e.md

 * This will force a clean build and run all the PR checks one by one.
 * Just like on Travis, a failing check will prevent subsequent checks from being run.
-* The `gulp visual-diff` check will be skipped unless you have set up a Percy account as described [here](https://github.com/ampproject/amphtml/blob/master/contributing/DEVELOPING.md#running-visual-diff-tests-locally).
+* The `gulp visual-diff` check will be skipped unless you have set up a Percy account as described in the [Testing](TESTING.md#running-visual-diff-tests-locally) guide.
-* The AMP unit and integration tests will be run on local Chrome unless you have set up a Sauce Labs account as described [here](https://github.com/ampproject/amphtml/blob/master/contributing/DEVELOPING.md#testing-on-sauce-labs).
+* The AMP unit and integration tests will be run on local Chrome unless you have set up a Sauce Labs account as described in the [Testing](TESTING.md#testing-on-sauce-labs) guide.

 ## Adding tests for your change

 If your change was not already covered by existing tests, you will generally be expected to add some tests that show your new code works correctly and to prevent other people from breaking your code in the future.

 The amphtml unit tests use the [Mocha](https://mochajs.org/) framework, the [Chai](http://chaijs.com/) assertion library and the [Sinon](http://sinonjs.org/) mocking library.
 The specifics of the tests you will need to add will vary depending on the issue/feature you are working on.
 If you are fixing a bug in an existing component there should already be tests in the test directory for that component that you can look at for guidance.
-For example the [amp-video](https://github.com/ampproject/amphtml/blob/master/extensions/amp-video/amp-video.md) component has [tests](https://github.com/ampproject/amphtml/blob/master/extensions/amp-video/0.1/test/test-amp-video.js).
+For example the [amp-video](../extensions/amp-video/amp-video.md) component has [tests](../extensions/amp-video/0.1/test/test-amp-video.js).

 You can run the tests in a single file by running `gulp test --files=<file to test>`, e.g. for amp-video: